MicrosoftDocs/sql-docs/docs/relational-databases/security/permissions-database-engine.md

 - 10 new permissions have been added to allow access to system metadata.
 - 18 new permissions have been added for extended events.
-- 9 new permissions have been added with regards to security-related objects.
+- 9 new permissions have been added with regard to security-related objects.

 - 5 permissions have been added for Ledger.
 - 3 additional database permissions.